+Location: The competent authorities took appropriate steps to locate a child after a Convention application was filed.
+It took eight days to locate this child.
 Judicial Authorities: There were serious delays by the Argentine judicial authorities in deciding Convention cases.
 As a result of these delays, cases may be pending with the judiciary for over one year, contributing to a pattern of noncompliance.

-Access: In 2018, the U.S. Central Authority had one open access case under the Convention in Argentina.
+Access: In 2020, the U.S. Central Authority had one open access case under the Convention in Argentina.
 This case was opened in 2018.
 This case has been filed with the Argentine Central Authority.
-This case was filed in 2018.
-By December 31, 2018, this case remained open.
-Department Recommendations: The Department will continue intense engagement with the Argentine authorities to address issues of concern.
+No new cases were filed in 2020.
+By December 31, 2020, this case remained open.
+This case has been pending with the Argentine authorities for more than 12 months.